vkakerbeck/ml-agents/docs/Learning-Environment-Create-New.md

 1. In the Unity Project window, double-click the `RollerAcademy` script to open it in your code editor.
 (By default new scripts are placed directly in the **Assets** folder.)
-2. In the code editor, add the statement, `using MLAgents;`.
+2. In the code editor, add the statement, `using mlagentsdev;`.
 3. Change the base class from `MonoBehaviour` to `Academy`.
 4. Delete the `Start()` and `Update()` methods that were added by default.